Jack-cky/Compulsory-COVID-Testing-Monitor/README.md

 <a name="2.2"></a>

 ### Hosting Your CTN Monitor Pipeline
-You can host the data pipeline in your favourable environment.
+You can host the data pipeline in your preferred environment.
 The instructions below will guide you through the deployment process.
 We use [Adobe PDF Extract API](https://developer.adobe.com/document-services/apis/pdf-extract/) in the pipeline, which requires API credentials.
 You can create one for free by following their [instructions](https://developer.adobe.com/document-services/docs/overview/pdf-extract-api/quickstarts/python/).

 > [!CAUTION]
 > The pipeline is deprecated because we already achieved _Dynamic Zero Infection_ 👌🏻.

 <details>
-  <summary>💻 (Recommended) Local Host</summary>
+  <summary>💻 Local Host (Recommended)</summary>
   <div class="local_host">
     <p class="preface">
       Being lightweight, the pipeline is designed for a localhost with local directories.
 It is highly recommended to host it on a local computer for cost efficiency.
 Before following the steps, make sure your computer has <a href="https://www.anaconda.com/">Anaconda</a> installed for running the pipeline.
     </p>

-  1. Clone the repository, and navigate inside the folder.
+  1. Clone the repository and navigate inside the folder.
-      ```{sh}
+      ```sh
       $ git clone https://github.com/Jack-cky/Compulsory-COVID-Testing-Monitor.git
       $ cd Compulsory-COVID-Testing-Monitor
       ```
   2. Set up configuration for execution.
-      ```{sh}
+      ```sh
       $ cp ./config/.env.example ./config/.env
       ```
-     Update API credentials inside `./config/.env`.
+  3. Update API credentials inside `./config/.env`.
-      ```{Properties}
+      ```
       CLIENT_ID=your_pdf_services_client_id
       CLIENT_SECRET=your_pdf_services_client_secret
       ```
-      (Optional) By default, the pipeline processes only today's record, if date range is not defined.
+  4. (Optional) By default, the pipeline processes only today's record, if date range is not defined.
-      ```{Properties}
+      ```
       DATE_FROM=20220111
       DATE_TO=20221223
       ```
-  3. Set up a virtual environment.
+  5. Set up a virtual environment.
-      ```{sh}
+      ```sh
       $ make init
       ```
-  4. Execute the pipeline.
+  6. Execute the pipeline.
-      ```{sh}
+      ```sh
       $ make run
       ```
   </div>